Internal storytelling: A guide for internal comms - Oak Engage

 You can do this through different approaches.
 These can be your own anecdotes or framing an employee(s) as the protagonist in the story and the obstacles your business faces as the enemy.

-Benefits of Internal Storytelling
+Benefits of internal storytelling

 85% of employees are most motivated when internal communications are effective.
 But, it can be tough to get through to people, especially if your correspondence is pretty monotonous.
 So make sure the way you communicate is going to make them sit up and take notice.
 Make it relevant to them.